environmentalinformatics-marburg/tubedb/docs/_usage/run.md

 Open desktop GUI for time series and meta data inspection.

 #### `clear_import.sh`
-Clear all time series (and mask) data and import time series from data files.
+Clear all time series and import from data files and load masks from config.

 #### `import.sh`
-Import time series from data files.
+import time series data from files and load masks from config.
 Does not clear previous time series.

 #### `clear_load_masks.sh`
-Clear all mask data and load masks from config files.
+Clear all time series masks and load from config.
+Does not clear time series data.

 #### `interactive.sh` (for advanced usage)
 Open TubeDB shell.